andersonopt/website/content/blog/2019-oct-renewables-and-aluminium-batteries.md

 author = "Mario Carr"
 date = 2019-10-08T14:26:36Z
 tags = ["renewable"]
-title = "Renewables to Get a Jolt from Aluminum Batteries " [image]
+title = "Renewables to Get a Jolt from Aluminium Batteries " [image]
 0 = "a"
 1 = "l"